lixionga/ProFace/FacePrivacy/PRO-Face S/readme.md

 Our training was done is CelebA dateset, where all faces images were preprocessed to keep only the facial part. we have made our preprocessed CelebA dataset public.
 One many obtain the entire datasets (including the train/val/test splits and triplet files) from the following links:
 - [BaiduDisk link](https://pan.baidu.com/share/init?surl=wMf-iRP5kVfeijvvZYOylQ) (Password: `dkhd`)
 - [OneDrive](https://cqupteducn-my.sharepoint.com/:u:/g/personal/yuanlin_cqupt_edu_cn/EckcBzUQ-f1EgobKZGzJKPUB_g_SOxCXv5bF7e6Kx3O8Yw?e=wInwoU)

+Then, place it in the directory specified by `dataset_dir` in the `config.py` file, or alternatively, modify the `dataset_dir` path to point to the location of the dataset

 # Training
 Simply run `train_tcsvt.py` to start the training process.